-|The nurture group benefited from a phonics and Hackney LIT programme which improved comprehension and accelerated progress.
-90% of students made accelerated progress with one student making two and a half years’ progress in one year.|
+|A small group Hackney LIT programme which improved comprehension and accelerated progress.
+90% of students made accelerated progress, with one student making 2.5 years progress in 1 year.|

-|£651.69||Literacy Intervention Resources: Laburnam for Literacy and MBE books for literacy.||After school intervention provided for students who are not making progress.|
+|£651.69||Literacy Intervention Resources: Laburnum for Literacy and MBE books for literacy.||After-school intervention provided for students who are not making progress.|

 Class sets of texts

 |Students have benefitted from reading a range of enjoyable and challenging texts after school.
 85% of students improved their reading ages by over 6 months.
 70% of students improved their reading ages by over 1 year.|